konstantinmamontov/ADAM/README.md

 Step 1: preliminary preparation of the source code files.
 After cloning the repo go to the src directory and run from the command line: unzip package_src.zip

-Step 2: place the text corpus as a single utf-8 encoded text file in the directory ../example/LanguageProcessing/articles, specify the file name in the train parameters file "Learning_full_parameters.json"
+Step 2: place the text corpus as a single utf-8 encoded text file in the directory ../example/LanguageProcessing/articles, specify the file name in the train parameters file "Learning_full_parameters.json" in the field "text_file"

 Step 3: to create a language model, run the following command: "julia --project=. ./example/LanguageProcessing/Learning_full.jl" from the root directory

 Step 4: to measure the perplexity, run the following command: "julia --project=. ./example/LanguageProcessing/PPW_test.jl" from the root directory

-"text_file"